cosbor11/user-asset-translator/Follow-Up-Questions.md

 ## How does user-asset-event-processor split batches into single entries?

-   The file content is first deserialized into a collection, them split in code.
+   The file content is first deserialized into a collection, then interated upon.

 ## Is the report generator keeping the report in memory until the whole file is ready to be written to disk and available for pick-up?